Indonesia's small firms struggle, dealing economy another blow

 PASURUAN, Indonesia Fuad Fultoni has been selling wooden furniture from Pasuruan city on the eastern side of Indonesia's Java island for 15 years: gazing out as his workers sat idly in an empty showroom, he says business has never been so bad.

 "People don't have the purchasing power for things like this anymore," Fultoni said, gesturing towards intricately carved tables, chairs and cabinets on display.
-"Now they are prioritising their primary needs."
+"Now they are prioritizing their primary needs."

 At least Fultoni is still in business.
 He says hundreds of small furniture enterprises in the town have shut, bringing mass layoffs, after sales plunged and the cost of imported raw materials such as thinner and paint shot up.